MatiDEV-PL/XB_X-input_Controller_Battery_Indicator_Retextured/README.md

 When more than one controller is present, the tray icon will cycle through the status display every 5 seconds.

-The typical size of the taskbar:
+The standard size of the taskbar:

 ![Tray icon](https://i.imgur.com/0hjGORC.gif)